gurpreet-ai/gurpreet-ai.github.io/_posts/2020-05-06-policy-iteration-deep-reinforcement-learning-series.md

 ## Article Goal

 In this last article, we implemented the iterative policy evaluation algorithm to evaluate a policy.
-In this article, our goal will be to implement an algorithm called **Policy Iteration algorithm** which will help us improve a policy.
+In this article, our goal will be to implement an algorithm called **Policy Iteration algorithm** which will help us improve a policy and find optimal policy which will get the most reward.
 Policy Iteration algorithm use a dynamic programming (DP) approach where we have complete knowledge of the environment or all the MDP variables.

 ## 1. Policy Iteration